Proposed land deal worries area residents

-“Ultimately where this gets to be really concerning,” Heine said, “Is that now we are sourrounded on three sides with federal property and they’ve marked our property as prime roperty that they’d like to acquire.”
-Heine said he forsees an effort be the federal governemnt, 10 to 20 years in the future, to use eminent domain to seize his family’s property.
+“Ultimately where this gets to be really concerning,” Heine said, “Is that now we are surrounded on three sides with federal property and they’ve marked our property as prime property that they’d like to acquire.”
+Heine said he foresees an effort by the federal government, 10 to 20 years in the future, to use eminent domain to seize his family’s property.
 As land managers, the feds have shown themselves to be “very wasteful and almost damaging to the environment,” he said, not to mention the economic impact to the approximately 1,500 landowners affected.
-“They didn’t seek input from these small towns and communites.
+“They didn’t seek input from these small towns and communities.
 They say the resulting tourism from this preserve will make up for the economic loss to the communities,” which is a “joke,” according to Heine.
-F

 Start a dialogue, stay on topic and be civil.